multiprocessio/multiprocess.io/site/blog/2022-06-11-year-in-review.md

 # Fun parts, hard parts and a supportive spouse

 The most fun parts were solving a problem I've had for years, digging into database internals, optimizing Go code, working on a desktop app, and building a community of like-minded hackers.
+It's been awesome to see people use and share DataStation and dsq, report bugs, and contribute code or suggestions.

 The hard parts were the initial slowness of building a community and project and user group from nothing.
 Every single time I reached a